Last Updated: January 6, 2022

 Weatherization and utility bill assistance also are common threads.
 Many have received green jobs or other environmental sustainability initiatives money recently.

-Often community action agencies provide job training programs and may offer the GED program, in preparation for the high school equivalency test.
+Often community action agencies provide job training programs and may offer preparation for the GED exam (now called TASC (Test Assessing Secondary Completion).
 In rural areas especially, transportation programs are somewhat prevalent.
-Typically these would be "on demand" programs, where an individual needing transportation calls to make an appointment for a particular pick-up location and destination.
+Typically these would be "on demand" programs, where an individual needing transportation to doctor's appointments, the grocery store, or other essential business calls to make an appointment for a particular pick-up location and destination.

 Sometimes CAAs become active in health care, operating clinics but more frequently administering WIC programs.
 WIC is an acronym for Women, Infants and Children, and it is a federal program entitling low-income recipients who are pregnant or have small children to certain free grocery items such as milk and juice.
-Many community action agencies offer navigation services for people signing up for the Affordable Care Act.
+Many community action agencies offer navigation services for people signing up for the Affordable Care Act or maybe a state Medicaid program.

 Another possibility is that the CAA will offer rent assistance on an emergency basis.
 Urban community action agencies are not much involved in housing, where other specialized organizations exist, but this is a potential program especially in a rural area.